 There are certainly plenty of reasons you can conjure up not to take time off to travel — too many responsibilities, like work and young children and, particularly, both.
 But there are also tons of working mothers who prove that many women can indeed travel the world with a job and kids.

-But these inspirational working mothers have figured out how to travel the world with their children, nonetheless.
+working mothers have figured out how to travel the world with their children, nonetheless.
 Without negating many other women's valid, inimitable situations that do keep them from traveling, these working mom bloggers and influencers are truly motivational.
-Here are six working mothers who find time to travel (some of whom travel full time) with their children.
+Here are six working mothers who find time to travel (some of whom travel full time) with

 Jessica of Suitcases & Sippy Cups says she comes from a family that's, in a word, average.